xujif/node-cmder/readme.md

 ### Command line tools for Node.js & Typescript
-easily generate your command with a string signature.
+Easily generate your command with a string signature.
   - signature is compatible with [laravel](https://laravel.com/docs/5.7/artisan) artisan commond.